Arjunpixel28/Face_up_down_counter/README.md

-# Face Up and Downward Counter
+# Face Up and Downward Counter Using Mediapipe by Google

 This project uses the MediaPipe library to detect faces in a video stream and count the number of times each face moves up or down.
 It provides a real-time count of upward and downward movements for each detected face.